• Nothing Found

 4. Not all drivers speak English, so you may wish to write down your destination or pull it up in Google Maps.

-6. Most Budapest taxis accept payment in Euros, but be aware that they will give you a terrible exchange rate.
+6. Most Budapest taxis accept payment in euros but be aware that they will give you a terrible exchange rate.

 8. A standard Budapest taxi can take up to 4 passengers.

-9. There’s no extra charge for nighttime hours, luggage or extra passengers.
+9. There’s no extra charge for nighttime hours, luggage, or extra passengers.

-Unfortunately, the regular taxis found in the city centre of Budapest aren’t wheelchair accessible.
-If you are able to sit comfortably out of your wheelchair, the driver will happily store it at no extra cost, but they aren’t equipped with wheelchair lifts.
-If you need a wheelchair accessible taxi in Budapest, you will have to book one in advance from a company such as Airport Collections.
-They have select vehicles that are fully outfitted with spacious seating areas and wheelchair lifts and ramps.
+If you need a wheelchair-accessible taxi in Budapest, you must book one in advance with a private company such as Paratrans.
+They have select vehicles fully outfitted with spacious seating areas and wheelchair lifts and ramps.

-Tel: +36 1 438 8080
+• Budapest Tourist Police Tel: +36 1 438 8080

 Frequently asked questions